any-docs/css/content/reference/properties/container-type/index.md

 }
 ```

-Writing a container query via the {{Cssxref("@container")}} at-rule will apply styles to the elements of the container when it is wider than 400px:
+Writing a container query via the `@container` at-rule will apply styles to the elements of the container when it is wider than 400px:

 ```css
 @container (width > 400px) {